 Orthotics are another important adjunct that can be used in order for normal foot function to occur.
 Orthotics function to keep the foot in a neutral position and decrease or eliminate abnormal compensatory motions and unnecessary stresses.
 There are three types of orthotics: soft, semirigid, and rigid.

 A soft orthotic is pictured here.
 Its function is to provide cushion, improve shock absorption, decrease shear force, and redistribute pressure.
 This type of orthotic is indicated for a rigid foot.
 It provides little support which is not needed in this particular instance.

 The most important aspect is to cushion the rigid foot and decrease the force so that injury is prevented.

 The next is a semirigid orthotic which is seen here.
 This orthotic functions to control or balance the malaligned foot as well as provide some flexibility and shock absorption.
 It has increased compliance and is the most common orthoic prescribed.
 Those individuals with flat feet are the beneficiaries of this type of orthotic.

 Finally, the rigid orthotic serves to control gross unwanted motion.
 It is not accommodating and offers no shock absorption or cushioning.
 This type of orthotic is indicated for the neurologic patient that has poor control of their feet.

 The effect of proper footwear and orthotic type have on particular foot variations has already been discussed.
 With flat feet, exercises may also be prescribed as a way to increase the arch.
 This increase in the arch height would increase its stability and function more optimally.
 Some exercises are as follows:

-3. While standing on one leg the individual concentrates on increasing and decreasing the arch
+- While standing on one leg the individual concentrates on increasing and decreasing the arch of the foot.

 Persons with high arch feet often have tight heel cords.
 Therefore, stretching of the calf muscles is important.
 This can be done as pictured below.